TritonDataCenter/sdc-docker/docs/api/commands/restart.md

 ## Divergence

 There is no known divergence between the Triton SDC Docker and Docker Inc. implementations of this method.
-Please contact Joyent support or file a ticket if you discover any.
+Please file a ticket if you discover any.

 ## Related

-- [`sdc-rebootmachine`](https://apidocs.joyent.com/cloudapi/#RebootMachine) and `POST /my/machines/:id?action=reboot` in CloudAPI
+* [`sdc-rebootmachine`](https://apidocs.tritondatacenter.com/cloudapi/#RebootMachine) and `POST /my/machines/:id?action=reboot` in CloudAPI